tldr-pages/tldr/pages/linux/rpm.md

 `rpm -qp --scripts {{some.rpm}}`

-- Show capabilities provided by an RPM file
+- Show capabilities provided by an RPM file:

 `rpm -qp --provides {{some.rpm}}`

-- Show capabilities needed by an RPM file
+- Show capabilities needed by an RPM file:

 `rpm -qp --requires {{some.rpm}}`